COVID-19 advice for parents, students and children

 Being together in a classroom is the most effective way for students to learn and grow.

-Since COVID-19 remains a relatively mild illness for most children, the NSW Government is committed to school safety in 2022.
+Since COVID-19 remains a relatively mild illness for most children, the NSW Government is committed to school safety.

 Read more detail from NSW Education on COVID-19 advice for families.